-The municipal overnight winter parking ban will be in effect this season from December 15, 2015, to March 31, 2016.
-It will be enforced during declared weather events and ongoing clearing operations only.
-When enforced, the parking ban runs from 1 a.m. until 6 a.m.
+The municipal overnight winter parking ban will be in effect this season from Dec.
+15, 2016, to Mar.
+31, 2017.
+It will be enforced only during declared weather events and ongoing clearing operations.
+When enforced, the parking ban is in effect from 1 a.m. until 6 a.m.

 The easiest way to stay informed is to register for notifications.* PLEASE NOTE: The registration page is currently not compatible with Chrome or Safari web browsers and is not accessible through your smartphone.
 Please sign in on a desktop computer using either Internet Explorer or FireFox as your web browser.
 We regret any inconvenience this may cause.

 Subscribers will receive phone, email and/or text alerts when the overnight parking ban will be enforced.
 Residents have the option to provide up to two phone numbers and up to two email addresses, or a combination of both.
 Regular text messaging rates will apply.